Emotional Fragility and the Need for a Raft in Intensive Therapy

 maintaining a steady, confident stance

-The aim is expansion of capacity, not protection from feeling.
+The aim is expansion of capacity, until it’s safe for feeling.

 -